advikapundir/AWS-3Tier-LAMP-Architecture/README.md

 The application follows a **three-tier architecture**, where the presentation, application, and database layers are deployed independently to improve security, scalability, and maintainability.

-## 🏗️ Architecture

-The application follows a **three-tier architecture**, where the presentation, application, and database layers are deployed independently to improve security, scalability, and maintainability.

 ### Architecture Diagram